 Directions

-Front-loading washing machines are more efficient and use less water than top-loaders, but they can be harder to keep clean.
+Front-loading washing machines are more efficient and use less water than top-loaders, but they might call for more frequent cleaning.
 That’s because the watertight front door has a gasket where water, mold and detergent residue hide.
+But you can easily clean inside a washing machine, even if it’s a front-loading one, using the following steps:

-Fortunately, you can clean front-loading machines with Borax.
-You’ll just need to make a few tweaks to the process you would use on a top-loader: Instead of putting the vinegar into the drum, you’ll add it to the detergent dispenser compartment.
+There’s a key difference between using borax and vinegar to clean a front-loader versus a top-loader: Instead of putting the vinegar into the drum, you’ll add it to the detergent dispenser compartment.

 Supplies you’ll need